tradingview/rest_integrations_docs/source/trading/Concepts.rst

 - Transitional

-  - Placing — an order is registered by the broker, but the exchange has not yet confirmed the status.
+  - Placing — an order is registered by the broker, but the exchange has not confirmed the status yet.
   - Working — an order is created and approved by the exchange but not executed yet.
   - Inactive — an order is in the system, but not at work.